-Some say it would be a great idea if the United States were to form a partnership with Mexico, much like the one China shares with India.
-On a another note, there is a wealth of talent that the US trains and stands to lose to other countries.
+Some say it would be a great idea if the United States were to form a partnership with Mexico, much like the one-China shares with India.
+On another note, there is a wealth of talent that the US trains and stands to lose to other countries.

 But most importantly

-One of the biggest crackdowns that has been snowballing recently involves corruption that “is so pervasive that it really needs to be addressed in a more strategic and thoughtful way”.
+One of the biggest crackdowns that have been snowballing recently involves corruption that “is so pervasive that it really needs to be addressed in a more strategic and thoughtful way”.

-All of these information snippets make for a great tea-leave reading session, we think.
+All of this information snippets make for a great tea-leave reading session, we think.